CVE - Cape Verdean Escudo

 The Cape Verdean Escudo is the currency of Cape Verde.
 Our currency rankings show that the most popular Cape Verdean Escudo exchange rate is the CVE to USD rate.
-The currency code for Escudos is CVE, and the currency symbol is $.
+The currency code for Cape Verde Escudo is CVE, and the currency symbol is $.
 Below, you'll find Cape Verdean Escudo rates and a currency converter.

 |Name